Skip to content

 A set value to clause requires a value to use as the resulting property value when these conditions are met.
 The most common use case is set this to constant to give a label to the property when these conditions are met.

 Another common use case is to set the value to property to set the output to the value of another property.
-You’ll also need to select the property in Heap whose value you’d like to adopt in the newly created property.
+You’ll also need to select the property in Heap whose value you’d like to be reflected in the newly created property.
 In certain cases, you might not have an explicit value you want to map a case to and want to use an existing property value in the newly created property.
 This is particularly useful when merging property data to organize your account in the example shown below:

 When defining a conditional with many different conditions that are similar, you can use the copy button to duplicate the condition, then update the duplicate.